 Saratoga Racetrack For Kids

 There is no doubt that the track is a fun place for adults, but did you know there are all kinds of things at the races for kids to enjoy, too?
 Discover these top 10 things to do for kids at Saratoga Racetrack, and they might just grow to love the track even more than you do!

 1. Family Sundays

 Each week Saratoga Racetrack holds Berkshire Bank Family Mondays.
-There special highlights, including games, attractions, and educational activities.
+There are special highlights, including games, attractions, and educational activities.
 Sundays just have "kids" written all over them!
-The weekly family festivals will be held at the Saratoga Pavilion, located inside Gate A (Union Avenue) and to the left from 11 am to 5 pm.
+The weekly family festivities are held at the Berkshire Bank Saratoga Pavilion, located inside Gate A (Union Avenue) and to the left from 11 am to 5 pm.
 Additional family fun can be found in the smoke- and alcohol-free Berkshire Bank Family Zone.

 2. Morning Workouts